storesafe/cordova-sqlite-storage/README.md

   - Not possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function to retrieve BLOB column values, which should work consistently across all platform implementations as well as (WebKit) Web SQL.
 Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [xpbrew/cordova-sqlite-storage#652](https://github.com/xpbrew/cordova-sqlite-storage/issues/652))
   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)
-- The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
+- The **macOS** platform version (**"osx" platform**) is not tested in a release build and should be considered pre-alpha with known issues:
+  - `cordova prepare osx` is needed before building and running from Xcode
+  - known issue between `cordova-osx` and Cordova CLI `10.0.0`: <https://github.com/apache/cordova-osx/issues/106>
 - Android versions supported: 3.0 - 9.0 (API level 11 - 28), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
 - iOS versions supported: 8.x / 9.x / 10.x / 11.x / 12.x (see [deviations section](#deviations) below for differences in case of WKWebView)
 - FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.